silently/wsmock/README.md

 - Prefix:
   - `Next*` means the condition should be true on the very next received message
   - `One*` means one among subsequent messages should verify the condition
-  - `Last*` means the last message should verify the condition
 - Condition (with parameter type for clarity):
   - `*ToBe(target any)` is successful if the message equals `target` (according to the equality operator `==`, see [spec](https://go.dev/ref/spec#Comparison_operators))
   - `*ToCheck(f Predicate)` is successful if `predicate(msg)` is true